Discover more from The Freemen News-Letter

 Peace On Earth, Good Will To Men!

-Every day, the news we read, hear, and watch brings us face-to-face with tragedy, hatred, and dysfunction that mocks the notions of “peace on earth, good-will to men.”
-But the victory is already won.
+Everyday, the news brings us face-to-face w/ tragedy, hatred, & dysfunction, mocking the notions of “peace on earth, good-will to men.”
+But today, we are reminded that the victory is already won.

 Peace On Earth, Good Will To Men!

-In the midst of bloody civil war, the poet Henry Wadsworth Longfellow, whose own son had been grievously wounded in the fighting, picked up his pen and offered these mournful passages:
+In the midst of the American Civil War, the poet Henry Wadsworth Longfellow, whose own son had been grievously wounded in the fighting, picked up his pen and offered these mournful passages:

 I heard the bells on Christmas Day